melodyhway/Analysis-of-Nonprofit-Donations/README.md

 * There were strong fluctuations in donations throughout the year.

-* The June fiscal year starts off strong with a total donation amount of $1,341,794 but over the next following months, donations had decreased quite a bit compared to July 2024.
-During the holiday season (ie November and December) we see a strong increase in donations.
-Notably, December 2024 experienced a 302% increase in donations.
+* The July fiscal year starts off strong with a total donation amount of $1.3M but over the next following months, donations had decreased quite a bit compared to the beginning of the year.
+During the holiday season (i.e., November and December) we again see a strong increase in donations raising close to $1M in donations experiencing a 302% increase in total donations amounts from November.

-* In the new year, donations again slowed down but picked right back up in April and May 2025 with May donations increasing by 801.59%.
+* In the new year, donations again slowed down but picked right back up in April and May 2025 with May donations increasing by 801% from the previous month.

 ### Month over Month Changes in Donation Volume